davemenninger/taste-buddy/README.md

 Taste Buddy is a search tool for food trucks using San Francisco's open data.
 Search by truck name, or by food!

+This LiveView app loads a csv file of data, and provides a basic text-based search of the entries.

 ## Usage

 To start your Phoenix server: